We often get this question about historic places:

-How do you maintain a place as a growing focus of commercial and social life, while honoring and sustaining its character?
-(And in this climate, why should we care?)
+How do you grow downtown as the focus of commercial and social life, while honoring and sustaining its historic character?

-The best “preservation” treats it as a tool for economic development.
+The best “preservation treatment” is approaching historic buildings as tools for economic development.

-Indeed, we’ve seen how historic properties are able to “play nice” amid many flavors of modern redevelopment activities.
-In the U.S. think Charleston, Santa Fe, New Orleans, Lawrence, Portland, Miami, plus thousands of towns, villages, and neighborhoods.
+Indeed, we’ve seen how historic properties are able to “play nice” with modern redevelopment activities.
+Think Charleston, Santa Fe, New Orleans, Lawrence, Portland, Miami, plus thousands of towns, villages, and neighborhoods.
 Places with identifiable character where much of it is tangible and architectural.
-Not to mention beautiful (or not).
-And unique, humble, impressive, plain, ornate, interesting, and filled with story.
+Not to mention unique, humble, impressive, plain, ornate, interesting, and filled with story.

 Historic places are where you start.